 If you have any unusual warts, growths, lumps, or sores around your genitals, anus, mouth, or throat, see a healthcare professional right away.

-That’s why it’s imperative for all people who are sexually active to find comfort and ease in discussing STIs and sexual health with a partner
+It’s imperative for all people who are sexually active to find comfort and ease in discussing STIs and sexual health with a partner

 The more we discuss it, the more we will understand it.